dashevo/js-dash-sdk/CONTRIBUTING.md

 #### Conventional Commits

-A valid PR expects it's commits and title to fit with the conventional commits standard, here is the valid types :
+A valid PR's commits and title are expected to comply with the conventional commits standard.
+The valid types are :

 - **feat** (Features): Used for a new feature being implemented
 - **fix** (Bug Fixes): Used for bug fixes